-Thrombocytosis is a condition in which there is an excessive number of platelets in the blood.
+Thrombocytosis refers to having too many platelets in your blood.
 Platelets are blood cells in plasma that stop bleeding by sticking together to form a clot.
-Too many platelets can lead to certain conditions, including stroke, heart attack, or a clot in the blood vessels.
+Too many platelets can lead to certain conditions, including stroke, heart attack or a clot in the blood vessels.
 There are two types of thrombocytosis: primary and secondary.

-Primary thrombocytosis, also known as essential thrombocythemia (or ET), is a disease in which abnormal cells in the bone marrow cause an increase in platelets.
+Primary thrombocytosis is a disease in which abnormal cells in the bone marrow cause an increase in platelets.
+It is also called essential thrombocythemia (or ET).
 The cause is unknown.
-It is not considered an inherited (family) condition despite the finding of certain gene mutations in the blood or bone marrow.
+It isn’t considered an inherited (genetic) condition even though certain gene mutations have been found in the blood or bone marrow.

-Secondary thrombocytosis is caused by another condition the patient may be suffering from, such as:
+Secondary, or reactive, thrombocytosis is caused by another condition the patient may be suffering from, such as:

-- Anemia due to iron deficiency
+- ++Anemia++ due to iron deficiency.

-- Inflammation or infection
+- Inflammation or infection,

-- Surgery, especially splenectomy (removal of the spleen)
+- Surgery, especially splenectomy (removal of the spleen).